tldr-pages/tldr/pages/common/pipenv.md

 # pipenv

-> Python Development Workflow for Humans.
+> Python development workflow for humans.
-> Manages packages and virtual environment for a project.
+> Manages packages and the virtual environment for a project.

 - Create a new project: